 Banking, money and taxes in Taiwan are generally easy to navigate.
 The banking system is efficient and reliable.

 Once new arrivals have the appropriate documentation, opening a bank account is easy.
-Taiwan is traditionally a cash-based society, and ATMs are plentiful and can be found throughout the destination.
+Taiwan is traditionally a cash-based society, and ATMs are plentiful and can be found throughout the country.
 That said, the card payment market is growing, including alternative payment options such as the EasyCard.

 Money in Taiwan